bonde060/interface-app-project/README.md

 # interface-app-project
 Workout app for tracking weightlifting progress.

-Our group is only focused on the UI, not much back-end dev done here.
+Focused on refining the UI/UX.
 Done on Android Studio using Gradle